shadowed1/ChromeOS_PowerControl/README.md

 Added stop processes commands and better cleanup when running startup, reinstalling and uninstalling.
 Reformatted status for better readability.
 Added post-install notes for BatteryControl and GPUControl.`<br><br>
 - 0.19: `Added SleepControl - control how long ChromeOS can remain idle before sleeping; irrespective of system sleep settings.
-Removed Intel Turbo Boost questions from installer but keeping the options to toggle them in PowerControl.`
+Removed Intel Turbo Boost questions from installer but keeping the options to toggle in PowerControl.`

 <br>